yashb042/ondc_demo_app/README.md

        This will start the server at port 8080.
 You can access the server at http://localhost:8080
     2. **Using Golang :**
        Make sure that you have golang installed
-       Go to the demo_app/cmd folder, and run the following command
+       Stay in the root folder, and run the following command
          ```
          go run main.go
          ```